Now Reading

 If you look closely, you will also find some details that are exclusive to this edition.
 The screw slots on the bezel are slightly curved and are reminiscent of a tennis ball.
 The second hand and the upper chronograph pusher are yellow and the Novak Djokovic logo can be seen on the glass back and the oscillating weight.
 Further details about the watch can be found here.

 If you think we’ve already come to the end of the list, you’re wrong.
 There are numerous other players who are passionate watch collectors in their private lives, or who advertise on behalf of watch brands and wear their timepieces on the court.
 Gaël Monfils is said to have watches from Patek Philippe, Voutilainen, FP Journe and Greubel Forsey in his collection.
 Tommy Paul is a private watch enthusiast and official De Bethune testimonial and wore a DB28 LTC on the court at Wimbledon in 2023.
 Naomi Osaka and Felix Auger Aliassime are TAG Heuer Brand Ambassadors, while Andrey Rublev wears Bulgari and Daniil Medvedev Bovet.
+The former world number 4, Tomas Berdych, is also a great fan of watches in his private life (especially Patek) and advertises for the Czech jewellery and watch retailer Carollinum.

-Tommy Paul for De Bethune, Felix Auger Aliassime and Naomi Osaka for TAG Heuer and Andrey Rublev wears Bulgari
+Tommy Paul for De Bethune, Félix Auger-Aliassime and Naomi Osaka for TAG Heuer and Andrey Rublev wears Bulgari

 Rafael Nadal, who brought the watch game back onto the court, has just announced the end of his career.
 Now, however, his legacy will be passed onto the next generation on many a tennis player’s wrist.